levent91/instagram-scraper/README.md

 If you want more ideas, check out our [industries pages](https://apify.com/industries) for ways web scraping is already being used in a wide range of companies.

 ## Tutorial
-If you want to know more about how the Instagram Scraper works, here's a detailed explanation and [step-by-step guide](https://blog.apify.com/scrape-instagram-posts-comments-and-more-21d05506aeb3/) with screenshots and examples.
+If you want to know more about how Instagram Scraper works, here's a detailed explanation and [step-by-step guide](https://blog.apify.com/scrape-instagram-posts-comments-and-more-21d05506aeb3/) with screenshots and examples.

 ## Cost of usage
 There are two main factors to take into account if you want to run Instagram Scraper on the Apify platform: